 3. Analyze the market and competition

-What specific interests do members of my target audience have?
+What specific interests do members of your target market possess that you can support

-Do I want to work with businesses, individuals or agencies?
+Whether you prefer to work with businesses, individuals or agencies

 5. Test your ideas